macca448/Blynk2MESH/current/readme.md

   2. Door has been left Open Alarm (Seasonal variations)
   3. Mouse Trap State
   4. Open / Close main garage Door
+  ### Mouse Trap
+    1. A simple sketch that uses two IR beams to detect a mose entering the trap
+    2. Currently running on a NANO but will be fine tuned to run on an ATTiny85
+    3. LED State indication (Solid = Armed, Blinking = Mouse in Trap)
+    4. HIGH / LOW state passed to Garage Node

 ### Node 1: Kitchen
   1. Garage Door Button